shane-kercheval/sik-llm-eval/README.md

 ### Managing Dependencies

+There are two source files used to automate the management of multiple build files.
+They are:

+- `dev_requirements.txt`: Dependencies required for development.
+- `run_requirements.txt`: Dependencies required for running the project.

 When adding new dependencies:

-- Include them in the `requirements.txt` file with versions explicitly specified to ensure stability.
+- Include them in either `dev_requirements.txt` or `run_requirements.txt` accordingly with versions explicitly specified to ensure stability.
 - Verify that each dependency is available in a conda channel to prevent compatibility issues.

 Once added, run: